 Some mothers may find that their nipple piercings continue to stimulate milk production after weaning.
 Nipple piercings have also been associated with spontaneous milk production unrelated to breastfeeding 9.

 If any of the above difficulties do occur, a breastfeeding specialist such as an IBCLC lactation consultant can be a great support to help you.

-Nipple piercings can carry risks of bacterial infection, mastitis, blocked ducts, abscess, scar tissue including keloid scars (raised scars), hepatitis, tetanus, transmission of HIV and hyperprolactinemia (high prolactin levels) 10.
+In addition to the breastfeeding related issues above, nipple piercings can carry risks of bacterial infection, scar tissue including keloid scars (raised scars), hepatitis, tetanus, transmission of HIV and hyperprolactinemia (high prolactin levels) 10.
 There is also the possibility of rejection (the body rejects the jewellery and the wound doesn’t heal) and some women can develop allergies to the metal jewellery.

 Body piercers should take a complete medical and social history to identify conditions that may predispose an individual to complications, and candidates should choose a qualified practitioner to perform their piercing

 In many cases breastfeeding will be unaffected by previously pierced nipples, in others a mother may have difficulty breastfeeding with pierced nipples due to blocked ducts, lowered milk supply or leaking milk.
 It is important that a nipple piercing has fully healed before breastfeeding, this could take up to two years in some cases.
 Jewellery should always be removed before breastfeeding as it may damage a baby’s mouth, cause difficulties with the attachment to the breast (latch), increase risk of infection and it is a choking hazard.
 An IBCLC lactation consultant can help to optimise breastfeeding success and solve any problems that might be unrelated to the piercing.

 Always check with your health professional for advice if you have any medical concerns about your nipple piercings or your baby’s health or weight.
 This article should not be interpreted as medical advice.